Break-Through-Tech-AI-AJL-Team-10/UCLA_AJL_Team-10/README.md

 ## **🧠 Model Development**

-**Describe (as applicable):**
 We used two different models to make progress in achieving our primary goal of increasing classification accuracy among all skin tones.
-The first model was CNN...
-The second model was the pre-trained model EfficientNetB0...
-* Model(s) used (e.g., CNN with transfer learning, regression models)
-* Feature selection and Hyperparameter tuning strategies
-* Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)
+The first model was Convolutional Neural Networks (CNN), and the second was the pre-trained model EfficientNetB0.
+We prepared our data by splitting the training data set into 80% of training and 20% for the validation data set.
+Since our dataset contained images, we mostly focused on performing data augmentation techniques like rescaling, rotation, shift, and horizontal flip, as this was the input for our model.
+Additionally, some strategies we used to tune our model were changing the number of epochs and adding layers, such as Dropout.
+This allowed us to see different results for accuracy, loss, validation loss, and validation accuracy.

+Our first method was building a CNN model with multiple Conv2D, MaxPooling2D, Flatten, Dense, and Dropout layers to see if this was the best approach to achieve our goal.
+After some time of not seeing much improvement, we decided to use a different approach and use EfficientNetB0 as our final model.
+This included training the model by freezing the base layers and then training by unfreezing the base layers.
+By doing this method, our model learned more complex features from the image data.
+Although we didn't reach the accuracy we hoped for, we saw that pre-trained models can be more promising for our dataset and can help achieve higher image classification.

 ---